 Fourth Ray Software is owned and operated by Peter Vanvliet as a sole proprietorship, and is based in Houston, Texas.

-I started Visual Sage in August 2001.
-In October 2004 I renamed the company to Fourth Ray Software.
+We started a company called Visual Sage in August 2001.
+In October 2004 we renamed the company to Fourth Ray Software.
 However, I became a professional C++ programmer long before that.
 In 1990 I started working for a local software development consulting company, and eventually became a Senior Software Engineer.
 I wrote several software applications for a large oil company to be used in-house by their oil exploration engineers.
 The last project I did for that client was work as the technical lead for the user interface team for a huge 3D oil/gas reservoir simulator.
 There were about 30 developers on that team.
-During the dot-com craze of 1999/2000 the consulting company I worked for was bought out by a larger web consulting firm from Atlanta.
+During the dot-com craze of 1999/2000, the consulting company I worked for was bought out by a larger web consulting firm from Atlanta, Georgia.
 Although they bought our company because of our programming expertise, most of their work was still just creating basic web sites.
 Because of the "Everybody gotta have a web site" craze, the prices that the company charged for web design were ridiculous.
 I left that company in early 2000 to start working for a local software company.
-They were trying to build the "next web browser", and were in negotiations with AOL® to make our product be their next browser.
-However, in 2001 AOL bought Netscape®, so that effectively put an end to the application we were developing.
-None of the other projects that the company had under development were of interest to me, so I decided to take the leap and start Visual Sage (later renamed to Fourth Ray Software).
+They were trying to build the "next web browser", and were in negotiations with AOL® to make their product be their next browser.
+However, in 2001 AOL bought Netscape®, so that effectively put an end to the application this company was developing.
+None of the other projects that the company had under development were of interest to me, so I decided to take the leap and start Visual Sage.
 I had been thinking about doing that for several years, but it takes guts to quit your well-paying job!

-My overriding philosophy is to constantly work on improving my software products.
-Early on, when I only had a few applications to maintain, I had more time to create new products.
-Nowadays, it takes a lot longer to create a new product.
-Not because the new products are harder to create, but because I take great pride in making sure my existing applications remain relevant, incorporate all the latest technology (real ones, not the hyped-up ones!), and have all known issues fixed in them.
-However, in 2009 I was able to create FRSWebSpell™ to help you check the spelling of text that appears on your web site.
-I also released FRSCalendar™, which is another freeware product.
+Our overriding philosophy is to constantly work on improving our existing software products.
+Early on, when we only had a few applications to maintain, we had more time to create new products.
+Nowadays, however, it takes a lot longer to create a new product.
+Not because the new products are harder to create, but because we take great pride in making sure our existing applications remain relevant, incorporate all the latest technology (real ones, not the hyped-up ones!), and have all known issues fixed in them.

-Fourth Ray Software does not participate in any adware, malware, phishing, spam, or any other nefarious and underhanded schemes.
+Fourth Ray Software does not participate in any adware, malware, phishing, spam, or any other nefarious or underhanded schemes.
 When you install our software, you only install our software.
 No secret tracking or advertising applications are installed; no web browser hacks are installed; nothing but our software application is installed.
 Our installation programs do not contain viruses.
 Period.
 If your anti-virus program complains about our installation program, it is simply lying (also known as a "false positive").
-Some anti-virus companies allow us to file a complaint and have them check our installation program for themselves, but since we are a small company, they pretty much ignore us.
-Ultimately, it all comes down to trust.
-Do you trust me when I tell that you my software doesn't contain anything bad?
-If you do, then download, install, and enjoy the use of the software.
-If you do not, well, then you'll have to pass on the power and usefulness of our products.
-Our motto is "Shining a new light on software", which to us means that we create applications that are easy to use, intuitive, and that don't have all those underhanded things that a lot of software comes with these days.
+Some anti-virus companies allow us to file a complaint and have them manually check our installation program for themselves, but since we are a small company, they pretty much ignore us.

 If you have any questions about the products, feel free to use the Contact link at the top of the page.
-Enjoy browsing this web site, and enjoy using the products that I put my heart and soul into!
+Enjoy browsing this web site, and enjoy using the products that we have put my heart and soul into!
 Tell your friends, co-workers, and family members about our products.
 Everyone can use at least one of our products!